Use the Library

 An easy way to organise your e-journals and articles is to use the the app BrowZine.
 With BrowZine you can find, read and organise periodicals and articles on your tablet or smartphone.

 Copy, print and digitisation

 You may photograph most of our materials with your own camera or smartphone.
 Please order digitisation from our Digital Imaging service at Carolina Rediviva when you want copies of fragile material, or digital photographs, for example.

 Order books and articles from outside the library

-Material that is not held at Uppsala University Library can be ordered as loans from remote libraries or copies by students, researchers and employees at Uppsala University, as well as by employees of Uppsala County Council.
+Material that is not held at Uppsala University Library can be ordered as loans or copies from other libraries by students, researchers and employees at Uppsala University, as well as by employees of Uppsala County Council.